alkgrove/Pixie-Daemon/README.md

 supports NTP to set and keep the time accurate and a timezone database.
 Once it is set up, I shouldn't have to set the time again and it should keep good time.
 The Pi does has some disadvantages.
-It isn't well suited to time critical IO but we have work arounds.
+It isn't well suited to time critical IO but we have a workaround.

 I picked the Raspberry Pi 3B+.
 It is less power than the Pi 4 and will fit the mounting holes provided.
 It is running headless [Raspberry Pi OS